raoufchebri/ai-travel-agent/README.md

 - Streaming outputs: `/api/component?stream=1` and `/api/emails?stream=true` send SSE chunks consumed by the UI for real-time updates.
 - Chat Completions integration: endpoints use `@ai-sdk/openai` with the Vercel AI SDK (`ai`) to call models and stream.
 - Dynamic UI generation: the model decides what’s missing in the DB and streams minimal UI components (prompts, CTA, flights) to collect or present just-in-time info.

+### 9) Future plans

+- Broader integrations beyond email: calendar, WhatsApp, and other providers.
+- Coordinate with friends and family to plan and book group trips.
+- Integrate Amadeus APIs to fetch real flight availability and fares (no mocks).
+- Build a richer understanding of a user's personal situation.
+For example, families with kids: map parents' and kids' locations, read school calendars, and suggest trips accordingly.
+- For deep-research tasks, adopt the Responses API instead of plain Chat Completions.
+- Add voice and real-time modalities for hands-free, conversational trip planning.